 - Revise and agree on CoR Rules of Procedure

-Within the European legislative process the European Commission is required to consult the CoR on policy areas that directly affect local and regional authorities.
-The relevant CoR policy commission will appoint one of its members to report and draft an opinion on the legislative proposal which is then put to the vote during one of the CoR's plenary.
-If it receives a majority vote it is adopted and passed to the other EU institutions.
+The relevant CoR commission will appoint one of its members – known as the rapporteur – to draft an opinion on the legislative proposal which is then voted during one of CoR plenaries.
+If it gets a majority vote it is adopted and handed in to the other EU institutions.

 The CoR may also proactively adopt a position on a particular issue through an own-initiative opinion.